 Term life insurance is generally intended to provide a federally tax-qualified death benefit for a specified period of time.
-However, like any other financial product, there are costs to be aware of before purchasing term life insurance.
+There are costs to be aware of before purchasing term life insurance.
 Generally, premiums must be paid by the policyholder according to a set payment schedule to cover the policy costs, which would include any added riders.
 Life insurance is medically underwritten, with premiums generally based on age, gender, health, and other factors.
-Death benefit payments are generally received income tax free, although you should consult with your own tax advisors regarding tax advice.
+Death benefit payments generally are received income tax free, although you should consult with your own tax advisors regarding tax advice.

 As long as each premium is paid on time, coverage will continue until the specified contract coverage period ends.